 I know working with WooCommerce and WordPress can be intimidating.
 When setting up an e-store, plugins can conflict with each other, which brings a lot of trouble.
-I realize your job is not to build an e-store.
-You don’t want to spend 5 hours going through literally 1,000 WordPress plugins for social sharing.
+Some of us are great DIYers and have no qualms about tackling big home renovations.
+Most of us, however, would call a general contractor to handle it.

 Looking forward to hearing from you!